Anadarko becomes first U.S. oil producer to slash 2017 capex

 Average daily sales volumes, the physical amount of crude and natural gas sold, fell 20 percent to 631,000 barrels of oil equivalent per day (boe/d).

-Anadarko in May closed more than 3,000 wells in Colorado after a fatal home explosion was linked by local authorities to a well operated by the company.
+Anadarko in May closed more than 3,000 wells in Colorado after a fatal home explosion was linked by local authorities to a well owned by the company.

 Given those closings, Anadarko said it was trimming its 2017 production forecast to 644,000 boe/d, a 2 percent cut.